 spread hazards.
 RCP creates a report describing the process used in the modeling, results from the

 modeling and maps showing results from the modeling.
 The maps will show the various hazard zones as they

 overlay High Consequence Areas as identified by the National Pipeline Mapping System.

-RCP developed a Class Location model ideal for all sizes and lengths of hazardous liquid and natural
+RCP developed a Class Location model ideal for all sizes and lengths of natural

 gas pipelines.
 Using a sophisticated geospatial model that works with existing structure and pipeline